 Spousal maintenance (also referred to as spousal support or alimony) is often one of the more difficult aspects of resolving divorce cases.
 The court has the discretion to award spousal support to a spouse, where it is necessary for a spouse to meet their reasonable needs.
 This payment is separate from child support, though it does impact the amount of child support (a parent who pays spousal maintenance pays less child support than they otherwise would).

 The court considers a number of factors when making this determination, including the lifestyle of the parties during the marriage, the duration of the marriage, the income and earning potential of each individual spouse, and the division of property between the spouses.

-The attorneys at GEM Family Law are here to make sure that your needs, either as a potential payor of spousal support, or a payee of spousal support, are not overlooked.
-We continue to educate ourselves and our staff of the quickly developing conversation and ideas regarding this particular issue and the implications of the new tax reform laws, and we intend to remain at the forefront of that conversation.
-We will work with you to make sure that the realities of your financial situation are considered either in the process of reaching a settlement or by the court, should your case go to trial.
+The attorneys at Gebhardt Emerson Moodie Bonanno, LLC are here to make sure that your needs, either as a potential payor of spousal support or a payee of spousal support, are not overlooked.
+While the laws regarding spousal support change and evolve, we remain at the forefront of the conversation regarding new laws and legislation that impact Colorado families.
+We will work with you to make sure that the realities of your financial situation are considered, whether you are in the process of reaching a settlement or require a judge to make decisions for your family law case.

 Schedule Your Free Consultation With One Of Our Lawyers

 To talk to one of our attorneys about spousal support in your Colorado divorce case, call GEM Family Law‘s Denver office at 720-443-4892 or send us an email to arrange a time that works for you.
 We will help you get the answers you need.